SpiceGirI/SpicegirI/README.md

 **Do Not Interact**

-Kins/Skins of Caesar Zeppeli, Risotto Nero, Trish Una [JJBA] and/or Muichiro Tokito [KNY].
+Kins of Caesar Zeppeli, Risotto Nero, Trish Una [JJBA] and/or Muichiro Tokito [KNY].

 Under 17.